 What are the issues with Stevens?

 As versatile as Stevens showed himself to be in college, some roles might not be as lucrative for him in the NFL.
 That projected dip in versatility derives from his athletic profile.
-He has good size and decent agility.
-However, he’s not overly explosive, and he doesn’t have great top speed, either.
+He has good size and decent agility, and as his pro day numbers indicated — among them a 42-inch vertical jump and a 130-inch broad — he has a lot of athleticism locked inside his frame.
+However, he’s not overly explosive on tape, and he doesn’t have great top speed, either.

-Many of Stevens’ 40-yard dash projections have him near a 4.7, which is not ideal in some of his previous roles, such as single-high.
-His speed deficiency is evident there.
-He shows decent range on occasion, but he needs ample space to accelerate, and in the NFL, where passes consistently travel with more velocity, he won’t have as much time to react.
+If Stevens can play to his maximum athletic potential, he can be very good.
+However, he didn’t always play to speed in college.
+He shows decent range on occasion, but he needs ample space to accelerate.
+In the NFL, where passes consistently travel with more velocity, he won’t have as much time to react.

 Furthermore, Stevens’ reaction quickness itself isn’t always the best, either.
 The LSU safety can be late reading option plays, and he can also be a bit late pulling the trigger in coverage.
-For a player with athletic deficiencies, that’s not ideal.
+For a player who hasn’t yet proven he can play to his traits, that’s not ideal.
 Stevens was exploited frequently in coverage in 2020, and unless he finds a role that caters to his strengths in the NFL, that may carry over to the next level.